Zapier is one of the most widely used tools that allows end users to integrate web applications they use every day and automate actions between them.

 All integrations in Zapier are made using ready or custom Zaps - small integration applications within Zapier.
 Zap performs automation for you and consists of 2 main components: trigger and action.

-New event in one application (trigger) will force Zapier to perform specific action in another application automatically.
+New event in one application (trigger) will force Zapier to perform a specific action in another application automatically.

 Keep in mind that you are not limited to one action within one zap.